Kingdom Hearts: Story

-In Kingdom Hearts II, after Roxas was integrated back into him, an awakened Sora and his friends resume their search for Riku and King Mickey, the latter's mentor Yen Sid re-familiarizing the trio with the Nobodies and Organization XIII's remaining members whom they deal alongside Maleficent and her right hand Pete.
-The three reunite with King Mickey and encounter Organization XIII's leader Xemnas, him and the Heartless Ansem revealed to the splintered halves of the real Ansem's apprentice Xehanort.
+In Kingdom Hearts II, Roxas fuses with Sora, enabling him to awaken and resume his search for Riku and Mickey.
+The King's mentor, Yen Sid, familiarize the trio with the Nobodies and Organization XIII's remaining members.
+The three reunite with Mickey and encounter Organization XIII's leader Xemnas, who they learn is the Nobody of the real Ansem's apprentice, Xehanort.
 The Organization's plan is also revealed: regaining their lost hearts by using Keyblade users to create an artificial Kingdom Hearts from slain Emblem Heartless.
 Axel, a rogue Organization member who is Roxas' friend and first encountered Sora in Castle Oblivion, abducts Kairi in an attempt to see Roxas.
-Axel's action only give Saix, his former friend and Xemnas' enforcer, leverage to force Sora into finishing what Roxas and Xion began.
-Axel sacrifices himself to help Sora's group reach The World That Never Was (Organization XIII's headquarters) and, after defeating Xemnas's right hand Xigbar, reunite with Riku and Kairi.
-DiZ, revealed to be the real Ansem, attempts dissipating some of the artificial Kingdom Hearts before being engulfed in an explosion when his extraction device self-destructs and is sent to the Realm of Darkness.
+Axel's action give Saïx, his former friend and Xemnas' enforcer, leverage to force Sora into finishing what Roxas and Xion began.
+Axel sacrifices himself to help Sora's group reach Organization XIII's headquarters and reunite with Riku and Kairi.
+DiZ, revealed to be the real Ansem, attempts to dissipate the artificial Kingdom Hearts before being engulfed in an explosion when his extraction device self-destructs and is sent to the Realm of Darkness.
 Sora and his friends then battle Xemnas.
-After Sora and Riku defeat Xemnas, they get trapped in the Realm of Darkness, but a letter from Kairi summons a gateway for them, and the two are reunited with their friends at their home.
-Sometime after his first adventure in Disney Castle, Sora discovered a portal at Disney Castle, and ventured through it to find a mysterious armour referred to as 'Lingering Will'.
-During their exchange, it mistook Sora for Xehanort, after which Sora fought the mysterious armour.
-Sora won the battle, and the Lingering Will merely knelt down after this, saying that he once felt the power Sora possessed.
+After Sora and Riku defeat Xemnas, they become trapped in the Realm of Darkness, but a letter from Kairi summons a gateway and the two are reunited with their friends at their home.
+Sometime after his first adventure in Disney Castle, Sora discovers a portal at Disney Castle leading to a mysterious armour referred to as the Lingering Will.
+During their exchange, the Lingering Will mistakes Sora for Xehanort, after which Sora fights it and wins.